-Students who feel they have been a victim of a sexual assault should first seek appropriate medical attention as soon as possible.
-Every effort should be made to find the emotional support necessary.
-Physical and other medical evidence should be collected even if the student has not yet decided what, if any, course of action will be taken against the alleged assailant.
-Students can go to Riverside Hospital, located on J. Clyde Morris Boulevard, for medical assistance.
+Students who have been a victim of a sexual assault should seek appropriate medical attention as soon as possible.
+Physical and other medical evidence should be collected even if the student has not yet decided what, if any, course of action to pursue against the alleged assailant.
+Riverside Hospital, located on J. Clyde Morris Boulevard, is fully equipped and available to provide services to CNU students in these circumstances.
+The Center for Sexual Assault Survivors is another off campus resources that provides legal advice, advocacy, counseling, and a crisis hotline.
+Students may contact the center at 757-599-9844 or the 24 hours crisis hotline at 757-236-5260.